 Ventilation in this bathroom is provided by a ceiling fan.
 This fan was operated and was found to be working satisfactorily.

-GFCI protected receptacles were found in this bathroom.
+There are no GFCI protected receptacles in this bathroom.
+The installation of GFCI protection is recommended.
 BATHROOM

 11.11 LOCATION